rcqls/vagrant-red-gtk/README.md

 ```

 Note also that `/vagrant` inside the guest is by default synced with the project folder of the host where the `Vagrantfile` is.

+### other folder(s) in this repo

+alternative Vagrantfiles are  proposed inside the folders of this repository.